 7. Hang Out at Paradeplatz

-See related: 10 Best Breweries in Berlin
+See related: Best Breweries in Berlin

-8. Take a Tour to Jesuit Church
+8. Take a Tour of the Jesuit Church

 The Church is a historic and artistically significant Catholic church in Mannheim, Germany.
 The construction of the church began in 1733 and was finished in 1760.
 It was dedicated to St. Francis Xavier and St. Ignatius of Loyola.
 Air attacks severely damaged the church during WWII, but it was restored, in its historical style, using original pieces after the war.

 The exterior and interior of the church have many stunning elements.
 For instance, the double-towered facade and the four cardinal virtues statues are stunning.
 Also, the 75-meter-high dome on its exterior adds to the charm.